 WHAT CAN YOU DO FOR STITHIANS PARISH COUNCIL?

-We currently have a vacancy for a Parish Councilor.
+We currently anticipate a vacancy for a Parish Councillor.
 If you think you have the skills, experience and time to join our team to continue to improve our great Parish why not apply?
 To qualify you must satisfy one or more of the following criteria: